Submitty/submitty.github.io/_docs/grader/rubric_grading/index.md

 *  **File and Directory Browser** (blue border)
    Displays the tree
-   hierachy of files and directories.
+   hierarchy of files and directories.
 The grader can view each of the submission files (the *submissions* directory) and various output and logging files produced during autograding (the *results* directory).
    If this gradeable is submitted via GIT or other VCS, the submission